Skip to main content

 Know Before You Go

-- Location: Rangiroa, French Polynesia (Leeward Islands)
+• Location: Rangiroa, French Polynesia (Leeward Islands)

-- Booking difficulty: Easy — walk-in likely viable
+• Booking difficulty: Easy; walk-in likely viable

-- Leading time to visit: June through August for dry-season conditions; book ahead during peak season
+• Ideal time to visit: June through August for dry-season conditions; book ahead during peak season

-- Getting there: Rangiroa is accessible by Air Tahiti from Papeete; the atoll has limited internal transport, so factor in your accommodation location
+• Getting there: Rangiroa is accessible by Air Tahiti from Papeete; the atoll has limited internal transport, so factor in your accommodation location

-- More in Rangiroa: Full bars guide | Restaurants | Hotels | Wineries
+• More in Rangiroa: Full bars guide | Restaurants | Hotels | Wineries

 FAQ: Te Mao, Rangiroa

-No confirmed menu data is available for Te Mao.
+Te Mao does not publish a confirmed menu here.
 Based on the general pattern of bars across French Polynesia atolls, rum-based serves and tropical fruit cocktails are the most common offerings at venues of this type.
 If a specific house drink is important to your visit, contact the venue directly before you go.
-For a bar with a documented cocktail program, Jewel of the South in New Orleans or Superbueno in New York City offer verified menus worth comparing.
+For a bar with a documented cocktail program, Jewel of the South in New Orleans or Superbueno in New York City offer menus worth comparing.

-Rangiroa draws a mix of divers, honeymooners, and resort guests.
+Rangiroa draws a mix of divers, honeymooners, resort guests.
 A local bar on the atoll is likely to attract a combination of long-stay travellers and residents rather than a heavy tourist bar crowd.
 Pricing details are not confirmed, but atoll venues in French Polynesia tend to sit in a mid-range bracket relative to the region.
 Expect a relaxed, unhurried atmosphere consistent with the pace of the island.

-Booking difficulty is rated easy, and walk-in is the expected mode for a bar of this type on a low-traffic atoll.
+Booking difficulty is rated easy, walk-in is the expected mode for a bar of this type on a low-traffic atoll.
 No phone number or website is on record, so pre-booking is not direct in any case.
 During the peak June-to-August season, arriving early in the evening is the sensible hedge.
 No reservation is likely required outside of that window.

 Location